Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 the same wallet code and content cells when migrating between the Tact and FunC variants to keep balances and metadata consistent.

+### Signing the discoverable contract

+Production deployments should be signed before broadcasting.
+Follow the [`SIGNING.md`](./SIGNING.md) checklist to export the compiled master contract, produce a state-init BoC, and create an offline signing request that can be authorized with the Dynamic Capital Signer application or another compatible tool.

 ## Theme collection deployment

 The Theme Pass collection (`theme/theme_collection.tact`) is a TIP-4 compliant